dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 of **NORM**(`S1`) or **NORM**(`S2`) with all legacy type modifiers erased.

-The effect of this definition is to ensure that type literals which look indentical in the source syntax but which may differ by the presence of legacy type modifiers are canonicalized consistenly in the sense that any two type literals which would compare equal via the definition of runtime type equality given above will be canonicalized to the same type object.
+The effect of this definition is to ensure that type literals which look identical in the source syntax but which may differ by the presence of legacy type modifiers are canonicalized consistently in the sense that any two type literals which would compare equal via the definition of runtime type equality given above will be canonicalized to the same type object.
 The choice of what type object to canonicalize to is arbitrary in that placement of legacy